Pseudo-loop conditions: Introduction

-For a certain subclass of oligomorphic algebras, in particular those concerned by the dichotomy conjecture for infinite-domain Constraint Satisfaction Problems in~\cite{BPP-projective-homomorphisms}, the converse implication holds as well~\cite{BKOPP}.
-It is well-known that the pseudo-Siggers identity, even in this restricted setting, does not imply any single non-trivial h1 identity (see e.g.~\cite{Topo}).
-Moreover, even if a closed oligomorphic algebra satisfies a non-trivial set of identities of h1 globally, then this fact cannot be described by a fixed height~1 Mal'cev condition which is always implied~\cite{Oprsal-personal}, so that it is necessary to consider pseudo-conditions (or other alternatives) in this context.
+here, $u$ and $v$ are unary functional symbols, and $s$ is $6$-ary.
+For a certain subclass of $\omega$-categorical structures, the converse implication holds as well~\cite{BKOPP-conf,BKOPP}, and it has been conjectured that satisfaction of this identity is the delineation of tractability and hardness of a large class of infinite-domain Constraint Satisfaction Problems ~\cite{BPP-projective-homomorphisms, Topo}.
+It is known that the pseudo-Siggers identity, even in this restricted setting, does not imply any non-trivial set of h1 identities~\cite{BMOOPW}, and hence it is indeed necessary to consider pseudo-conditions (or other non-h1 alternatives) in this context.